 The vocation of teaching is reflected in a unique way within Catholic schools and this is lived out by the staff within those communities as they seek to grow the “encounter with Christ.”
 The Catholic elaborations on the Education Council’s Standards for the Teaching Profession provide a framework for personal and professional reflection and support [...]

-Principals and teachers enrolled through TCI for the inaugural Diploma in Catholic Leadership (GCLCC Unit 1) said this about the course in January 2018: From the moment we arrived we were made to feel very welcome and I feel that you have all made it clear that we will be very well supported in our [...]
+Principals and teachers enrolled in the Australian Catholic University's Graduate Certificate in Leadership and Catholic Culture (GCLCC Unit 1) said this about the course in January 2018: From the moment we arrived we were made to feel very welcome and I feel that you have all made it clear that we will be very well [...]

 Article courtesy of Phi Delta Kappan (www.kappanonline.org); author Mark A. Elgart.
 Link here.
 Can schools meet the promise of continuous improvement?
 New research offers insights on how leaders can actually make continuous improvement work.
 By Mark A. Elgart “Continuous improvement” has been part of the lexicon of school improvement for decades.
 Today, it is at [...]

 Haere mai!
 Things are looking a little different around here!
 We are delighted to share our updated website.
 We hope it reflects the diversity, passion and brightness found in our schools every day.
 This process has been under way for some time.
 It started in March when we sent out a survey about our communications; [...]

 Tāku Paipera - Māori Bible for Children A new children’s Bible in te reo Maori has recently been released, making it the only one of its kind in the world.
 For further information or to purchase a copy ($16.99) go to the Bible Society New Zealand here.
 BPS Results Show Outstanding Progress in Education [...]